GrainedLotus515/muse/README.md

 ### SponsorBlock

 Muse can skip non-music segments at the beginning or end of a Youtube music video (Using [SponsorBlock](https://sponsor.ajay.app/)).
-It is disabled by default.
-If you want to enable it, set the environment variable `ENABLE_SPONSORBLOCK=true` or uncomment it in your .env.
+It is enabled by default.
+If you want to disable it, set the environment variable `ENABLE_SPONSORBLOCK=false`.
 Being a community project, the server may be down or overloaded.
 When it happen, Muse will skip requests to SponsorBlock for a few minutes.
 You can change the skip duration by setting the value of `SPONSORBLOCK_TIMEOUT`.

 ### Custom Bot Status